zhouzhongyuan/blog/contents/articles/traceur-gulp-browserify-es6/index.md

 });
 ```

-except *this does not work*!
-At least, it does not work for me because I am using ES6 modules.
+except *this does not work!* At least, it does not work for me because I am using ES6 modules.
 I want Traceur to output CommonJS modules for me, and the above causes a chicken and egg scenario.
 The Traceur runtime itself will be made into a CommonJS module.
 Which is fine, except any CommonJS module built by Traceur first needs the Traceur runtime.
 You will get an error that `Reflect is not defined`.
 This is because `Reflect` gets defined inside the runtime.

 There are two solutions to this: